 But that scrapyard creation you’re initially flying won’t get you far, so go ahead and put ‘gather items for ship upgrades’ on your to-do list.
-Just don’t forget to keep an eye on your fuel meter while you’re busy flying around, blowing stuff up left and right, because the ship’ll go nowhere fast on empty; no matter how many upgrades or additional weapons it’s packing.
+Just don’t forget to keep an eye on your fuel meter while you’re busy flying around, blowing stuff up left and right, because the ship will go nowhere fast on empty; no matter how many upgrades or additional weapons it’s packing.
 Oh and watch out for black holes.

-You won’t be flying between planets, dodging mines, pirates, turrets and other nasties all the time however, as a fair bit of footwork is also involved.
+You won’t be flying between planets, dodging mines, pirates, turrets and other nasties all the time, however, as a fair bit of footwork is also involved.
 Wall-jumping between platforms, pulling an assortment of levers, dodging environmental hazards, blasting guards and more, are all on the menu once you enter a building.
 Gotta say, I never quite imagined a life of trash man would be so full of action and adventure, intergalactic or not!

 This is our first milestone, and it’s just a “techdemo”.
 Currently, the game lacks of many things, but we already have a lot of plans for the next milestone.